 50) Team captains are to ensure that a correct and accurate record of the games is recorded on the official sheet, to be signed by both captains at the end of play each night.

-51) All home team captain are responsible for the completion and collection of game sheets on the game night and for sending them to the Club Captain via, email, photo image or by hand to the O’Aces Sports Club by no later than 5pm on the Friday immediately following the game night.
-All team captains are responsible for the collection of registration fees and game fees, fees are to sent by one of the following methods.
-EFT (electronic fund transfer), direct debit or by deposit into NSDC bank account.
+51) All home team captains are responsible for the completion and collection of game sheets on the game night and for sending these to the Club Captain by email or photo image by no later than 5pm on the Friday immediately following the game night.
+All team captains are responsible for the collection of registration fees and game fees.
+Fees are to sent by one of the following methods – EFT (electronic fund transfer); direct debit; or by deposit into BNSDC bank account.
 Fees are payable annually, 6 monthly and or weekly.
-NSDC preferred method of payment is by EFT.
+BNSDC preferred method of payment is by EFT.
 Game points penalties may apply for late payment at the discretion of the committee.

 52) If the results of games are not received by the appointed time, a fine of 2 match points may be imposed upon the home team and deducted from their accumulated match points score.
 Recording of 180’s, tons, good game scores etc may also be withheld at the discretion of the Club Captain.